ocaml/opam/master_changes.md

 ## Global CLI
   * Update Kate's email address [#6808 @kit-ty-kate]
   * Remove unnecessary uses of `chdir` [#6910 @NathanReb]
+  * Fix the filename check used when parsing arguments to allow `/` to be recognised as a directory separator on Windows [#6981 @kit-ty-kate - fix #6940]

 ## Plugins